Disclaimer: you will learn many popular French swear words explained in English. This blog post might be not appropriate for a young audience.

 English Literal Translation: Whore

-By checking on the dictionary, this French word means “whore” but the real meaning in the everyday life is the equivalent in English of “Fuck”.
+By checking on the dictionary, this French curse word means “whore” but the real meaning in the everyday life is the equivalent in English of “Fuck”.
 French people love to say it all the time.
-French people will express anything like hate, disappointment or happiness with this “Putain” (like “Fuck”).
+French people will express anything like hate, disappointment, or happiness with this “Putain” (like “Fuck”).
 Important information, you might sometimes see a different spelling (on social media for example) with “Putin”.
 Also the French people will be more likely to use the word “Pute” or “Trainée” for prostitute rather than “Putain”.

 Putain, ça fait plaisir de te revoir.